surniaulula/wpsso/readme.txt

 		* WP Rocket Cache
 		* WP Super Cache
 * **Improvements**
-	* Added "Delete All Files in Cache Folder" and "Change to All/Basic Options View" buttons in the SSO &gt; Tools and Actions page.
+	* Added new buttons in the SSO &gt; Tools and Actions page:
+		* Delete All Files in Cache Folder
+		* Refresh All Cache
+		* Change to All/Basic Options View
 * **Bugfixes**
 	* None.
 * **Developer Notes**